amarthey/dash_/README.md

 ## Where to get it
 * Clone the repo
-* Will later by deploy on AWS
+* Will be deploy on AWS

 ## Pip install dependencies
 Make sure you have installed the following